The Moto Z is a great phone, but it's even better with perfectly paired accessories. Here are the add-ons you need to know about.

 While charging, your Moto Z will remain totally accessible, so you can swipe through your notifications, check the time, or play some tunes one-handed.
 It also lets you place your phone at three different angles, so you can always find the most comfortable view for you.

 It is important to note that the NXET USB-C Charging Dock does not support fast charging, nor is it a wireless charger; however, it's a great option if you have limited space.
-It also supports USB 2.0 transfer speeds when connected to your computer.
+It also supports USB 2.0 transfer speeds when connected to your computer and it'll run you about $20.

 Cambond 6.6 foot USB-C cable